kmlawson/china-revolutions-mo3337/03assignments.md

 - China during the second Sino-Japanese War (1937-1945)
 - The rise of the CCP and the Chinese Civil War (1921-1949)
 - China during the Maoist period and up to 1989 (1949-1989)

+Please choose one of these eras to focus on by the second week.
+That will also determine the supplemental event list for your second quiz.

 *Journals for Inspiration:* I would suggest browsing some of the following journals, and especially note articles that fit the above description: